Everyone has hobbies, some riskier than others.

 250 units x $1.50 = $375 flat annual fee

-If you were requesting monthly payments, this is simply divided by 12 and added on to your base premium amount.
+If you were requesting monthly payments, this amount is simply divided by 12 and added on to your base premium amount.

-Tim is a 35 year old male, looking for $500,000 in coverage for 20 years.
-Here is the breakdown of his premiums due:
+Tim is a 35-year-old male, looking for $500,000 in coverage for 20 years.

 |Base Premium||Flat Extra Charge||Flat Extra Fee||Total|